Start Dates: September

 Four years full-time with industrial placement

-This programme lets you combine the practical and theoretical aspects of flying with the underlying principles of aircraft engineering.
+This course lets you combine the practical and theoretical aspects of flying with the underlying principles ofaircraft engineering.
+The University has excellent facilities including three flight simulators, allowing you to benefit from the practical application of theories taught in the classroom.

-You have the option to follow a structured pilot training programme and sit the appropriate ground school examinations needed for the award of a Private Pilot Licence.
+You have the option to follow a structured pilot training programme leading to the opportunity to gain a Private Pilot Licence.

 A total of 45 flying hours are offered within the training programme, at additional cost, with the twin aims of enabling you to fly solo by the end of level 1 and obtain a Private Pilot Licence by the end of level 2.
-Lessons are at an additional total cost of £6,500 (correct at August 2010), with flexible payment options – please visit the CSE home page for more details.
+Lessons are at an additional total cost of £7,608 (correct at time of printing), with flexible payment options - please visit the CSE home page for more details.

-You can elect to take a year’s relevant industrial placement as part of your degree.
-This is greatly encouraged for the following reasons:
+You can elect to take a year's relevant industrial placement as part of your degree.
+This is greatly encouraged and is an excellent opportunity to apply the knowledge that you have gained at the University.

 Salford is renowned for its strong industrial links and has an outstanding graduate employment rate.Imran M Khawaja, BEng (Hons)